 Designs must also adhere to the following criteria:

 - Use the template to propose design concepts.
-Be mindful that some changes to design may be required to accommodate the specific location.
+Although the various storm drains are shaped differently, we’ll prepare and seal the sidewalks surrounding the drains to make them all a rectangular shape.
+Be mindful that some changes to your design may be required to accommodate the specific location.

-- Each storm drain is made of concrete with a metal manhole cover on top.
-The shape of the drain is a stretched "L." On average, the drains measure approximately 138" in length, 37" in width at the short end and 51" in width at the wider end.
+- Each storm drain is made of concrete with a metal manhole cover on top that varies in shape and position, as represented in the photos on the template.
+The shape of the drain is a rectangle.
+On average, the drains measure approximately 88" x 48."
 The lip of the drain where it connects to the street is approximately 8" high.
 You may paint into the street up to one foot beyond the lip.
+The design does not have to completely fill the storm drain plot, and art may extend beyond its perimeter.
 Please use the template as a guide.

 - Designs must be painted on the area surrounding the drain and must run to or incorporate the drain.